-Rickettsia are small, obligate intracellular, Gram negative bacteria that spend part of their life cycle in an arthropod host (tick, flea, body louse or mite).
+Rickettsia are small, obligate intracellular, Gram-negative bacteria that spend part of their life cycle in an arthropod host (eg, a tick, flea, body louse, or mite).
 Humans are infected with the rickettsial organism either via a bite or contact with faeces from an infected arthropod.
 The disease that develops depends upon the specific bacterium transmitted.
-Many different bacterial species are classified within the rickettsial group and a variety of different clinical manifestations are seen which vary greatly in terms of severity.
+There are many different bacterial species classified within the rickettsial group and diverse clinical manifestations are seen that vary greatly in terms of severity.
 The majority of rickettsial diseases result in a rash and some will also result in a cutaneous eschar, aiding diagnosis.

 Spotted fever group rickettsial disease, or the rickettsial spotted fevers, include: